How to tune up your lawnmower

 You may need to change the oil more often than the other steps depending on how often you use the mower.
 Again, look to your manual to see how many hours of use it recommends before an oil change.
 After the spark plug wire is disconnected, go ahead and drain your oil into a drip pan.
 There should be a drain cap in the undercarriage.
 Remove it and allow the oil to drain — you may have to tip the mower to get it all.
 Once the old oil has been drained, replace the drain cap and add the new oil.
 Use a funnel and make sure the oil is the recommended type.

 While the spark plug wire is disconnected, it is also a good time to take off the blade underneath the mower and sharpen it.
-Blade sharpening kits can be found at most home-improvement stores.
+Blade sharpening kits can be found at most home-improvement stores, and we have a link to one on Amazon below.
 Follow the directions carefully.
 While the blade is off and out of the way, you may want to finish the cleaning of the mower deck underneath.

 Have questions?
 Call Anthony’s

 While many people enjoy working with their hands out in the yard and on equipment in their garage, it’s not for everybody.
 If you don’t want to spend your time maintaining a lawn mower and doing a yearly tune up, you may consider having a professional lawn maintenance crew taking care of your yard for you.